 panama viejo ruins, panama city, panama

 It was the first location in Panama City.
-The Colonial City was founded by Spanish colonialist Pedrarias Davilá on August 15th, 1519, and is the oldest Spanish settlement on the Pacific.
+The Colonial City was founded by Spanish colonialist Pedrarias Davilá on August 15th, 1519, and is the oldest Spanish settlement in the Pacific.

 Declared a Historic Site in 1976, the ruins enjoy government protection.
 Since 1995, Panama Viejo Historical Monument Complex has been administered by the foundation Patronato Panama La Vieja.
 On July 5th, 2003, the UNESCO World Heritage Committee added the Panama Viejo Archaeological Site to the World Heritage list, joining Forts San Lorenzo and Portobelo.

 The Cathedral, measuring nearly 100 ft.
-(30 meters) in height, is preeminent and the best-preserved of its buildings.
-It is also the structure you will most likely want to view and photograph.
+(30 meters) in height, is preeminent and the best-preserved of its buildings and structure you will most likely want to view and photograph.
 Inside the Cathedral is a square, steel staircase that leads up to the lookout.
-There are three levels or platforms, each separated by eight flights of stairs; each flight consists of 5 short steps.
-Large, open windows on all four sides, at each level, offer panoramic views of the ruins and surrounding area, including Panama City.
-You’ll find plaques in English and Spanish on the walls at each level with information related to the Cathedral.
+There are three levels and platforms, each separated by eight flights of stairs; each flight consists of 5 short steps.
+Large, open windows on all four sides at each level offer panoramic views of the ruins and surrounding area, including Panama City.
+Plaques in English and Spanish reside on the walls at each level with information related to the Cathedral.

-The Panama Viejo Museum resides alongside the Cathedral.
-It contains a wealth of information relating to the Colonial City and the Isthmuses' first inhabitants.
+The Panama Viejo Museum resides alongside the Cathedral,and contains a wealth of information about the Colonial City and the Isthmuses' first inhabitants.
 Exhibitions include photographs, paintings, digital presentations, and a vast array of authentic artifacts housed in glass enclosures.
-In one of the rooms, you’ll find a large, interactive reconstruction of the city.
+One room contains a large, interactive reconstruction of the city.
 Overall, the museum is very well presented and a must-see for anyone visiting the ruins.
-It’s so good, it’s worth a visit all its own.
-You should allocate 45-60 minutes for your visit.
+It’s so good, it’s worth a visit on its own.
+You should allocate 45-60 minutes to see it all.

 All Metro buses that read ”Panama Viejo” pass by the ruins.
 They depart regularly from the Albrook Bus Terminal, and their route takes them along the Cinta Costera and in front of Punta Paitilla.
-You will want to get off at the Coco Bay bus stop, which resides just before the entrance.
-From there, you can walk.
-To return to the Cinta Costera or Albrook Bus Terminal, you’ll need to cross the street and take any bus that reads “Albrook.”
+You will want to get off at the Coco Bay bus stop, just before the entrance.
+From there, it is a short walk.
+To return to the Cinta Costera or Albrook Bus Terminal, you need to cross the street at the corner/curve (to the left of the ticket window when departing) and take any bus that reads "Albrook."

-Before the entrance, off to the right, is a two-story souvenir center where vendors sell indigenous sell arts and crafts.
-Immediately following the entrance, to the left, is a bookstore/library.
+Before the entrance, off to the right, is a two-story souvenir center where vendors sell indigenous arts and crafts.
+Following the ticket window, to the left, is a bookstore/library.

-The trip from the entrance to the Cathedral consists of a short walk on a flat, gravel road.
-There are ruins scattered along the road on both sides.
-For those who prefer not to walk, there is a free shuttle service.
-In what resembles an open golf cart that accommodates 16-20 people, visitors can hop-on or hop-off at any time.
-There is no minimum number of visitors required, so even you arrive alone, the shuttle service will accommodate you.
+The trip from the entrance to the Cathedral consists of a short walk on a flat, gravel/pebble road.
+If you prefer not to walk, there is a free shuttle service.
+The vehicle resembles a large, open golf cart and accommodates 16-20 passengers, allowing you to hop on/hop off at any time; it is in perpetual motion, ferrying visitors between the entrance and the cathedral.
+There is no minimum number of visitors required.
+Even if you arrive alone, the shuttle service will accommodate you.